-- method HTTP method to use. - url URL to send. - headers dictionary of headers to send. - files dictionary of {filename: fileobject} files to multipart upload. - data the body to attach the request.
-If a dictionary is provided, form-encoding will take place. - params dictionary of URL parameters to append to the URL. - auth Auth handler or (user, pass) tuple. - cookies dictionary or CookieJar of cookies to attach to this request. - hooks dictionary of callback hooks, for internal usage.
+- method HTTP method to use.

+- url URL to send.

+- headers dictionary of headers to send.

+- files dictionary of {filename: fileobject} files to multipart upload.

+- data the body to attach to the request.
+If a dictionary is provided, form-encoding will take place.

+- json json for the body to attach to the request (if data is not specified). - params dictionary of URL parameters to append to the URL. - auth Auth handler or (user, pass) tuple. - cookies dictionary or CookieJar of cookies to attach to this request. - hooks dictionary of callback hooks, for internal usage.